A formal algebraic approach for the quantitative modeling of connectors in architectures: The Weighted Algebra of Connectors

-The weight of the above $wAI(P)$ component was computed in the corresponding part of Example \ref{eq:4}, and we showed that it equals to $k_{s}\otimes k_{r_{1}}\otimes k_{r_{2}}$. \hide{In particular, we derived the cost of implementing the connector over the fuzzy semiring $F$.} \\ \\ \underline{\textbf{Weighted Broadcast}}: The $wAC(P)$ connector for weighted Broadcast is
+The weight of the above $wAI(P)$ element was computed in the corresponding part of Example \ref{eq:4} for $\gamma=\lbrace \lbrace s,r_1,r_2\rbrace\rbrace$, and we showed that it equals to $k_{s}\cdot k_{r_{1}}\cdot k_{r_{2}}$. \hide{In particular, we derived the cost of implementing the connector over the fuzzy semiring $F$.} \\ \\ \underline{\textbf{Weighted Broadcast}}: In Broadcast communication, a component should trigger the interaction with the rest components.
+As a result, we should allow a trigger typing along with some synchrons in the respective connector.
+For our example, the sender initiates the interactions with some of the two receivers, and hence we consider the trigger typing for $s$, while $r_1$ and $r_2$ are typed with synchrons.
+In turn, the $wAC(P)$ connector for Broadcast scheme is

-The connector is depicted in Figure \ref{fig:f3b} and involves the trigger $\left[s\right]'$ which can initiate the interaction with the synchrons $[r_{1}], [r_{2}]$.
-We compute the weight of the above connector for a concrete set of interactions by applying the semantics of the $wAC(P)$.
-For this, we firstly obtain the $wAI(P)$ component computed as follows: